MicrosoftDocs/cpp-docs/docs/mfc/build-requirements-for-windows-vista-common-controls.md

 If you build your application in the Visual Studio integrated development environment (IDE), specify the **Unicode Character Set** option of the **Character Set** property in the **General** node of the project properties.

-The ANSI version of several MFC methods have been deprecated starting with Windows Common Controls version 6.1.
-For more information, see [Deprecated ANSI APIs](../mfc/deprecated-ansi-apis.md).

 ## Migration Requirements

-If you use the Visual Studio IDE to build a new MFC application that uses Windows Common Controls version 6.1, the IDE automatically declares an appropriate manifest.
-However, if you migrate an existing MFC application from an earlier version of Visual Studio and you want to use the new common controls, the IDE does not automatically provide manifest information to upgrade your application.
-Instead, you must manually insert the following source code in your **stdafx.h** file:
+If you use the Visual Studio IDE to build a new MFC application that uses Windows Common Controls, the IDE automatically declares an appropriate manifest.
+However, if you migrate an existing MFC application from Visual Studio 2005 or earlier and you want to use the Common Controls, the IDE does not automatically provide manifest information to upgrade your application.
+Instead, you must manually insert the following source code in your precompiled header file:

 ```
 #ifdef UNICODE